Trans Catalina Trail

-I’d like to hike the Trans Catalina Trail (TCT) in May 2022!
+I’m hiking the 38 miles of the Trans Catalina Trail (TCT) in Late April 2022!

 The Trans Catalina Trail (TCT) is a 38.5-mile dramatic walk across the length of Santa Catalina Island.
 From beaches at sea level to “The Airport in the Sky” to a peak at 1,712 feet, it features many inspiring views and experiences.

 Camping is only allowed at official campgrounds.
 There’s a campground every 5-9 miles across the TCT, so the daily distance isn’t bad.
 However, the ascents and descents could be challenging.
 There are 3 ascents from Sea Level to 1,200, 1,600, and 1,700 feet.
 And 3 corresponding descents.
 Across the entire walk, there is a total of 7,000 feet of ascent and 7,000 feet of descent.